 David A. Goldstein

-David Goldstein specializes in affordable housing development, real estate and community development, nonprofit formation and governance, and corporate formation and governance.
+David Goldstein concentrates his practice in affordable housing development, real estate and community development, nonprofit formation and governance, and corporate formation and governance.

 As lead counsel with deep experience in structuring and advising joint ventures and complex affordable housing transactions involving numerous federal, state, and city housing and finance programs, David played a key role in the formation and early success of the award-winning Joint Ownership Equity (JOE NYC) program.
 He continues providing legal expertise as JOE NYC pursues additional affordable housing projects throughout the city.
 He is also among the members of the New York Advisory Board for the Corporation for Supportive Housing.